 3. Chun Kuk Do ― Chuck’s own martial art

-Translated as “The Universal Way”, Chun Kuk Do is a hybrid Korean martial art style patented by none other than Chuck Norris himself, served in the Korean Air Force as a military policeman.
+Translated as “The Universal Way”, Chun Kuk Do is a hybrid Korean martial art style patented by none other than Chuck Norris himself, who served in the Air Force in Korea as a military policeman.
 It is a karate-based style which draws much of its influence from Tang Soo Do ― a traditional Korean art of fighting, implemented into military training.

 4. Norris entered the film industry with the help of Steve McQueen

 Prior to his movie career, Norris was a karate instructor who trained various celebrities during the martial arts craze which came with the emergence of Bruce Lee in Hollywood.
 Lee became friends with Chuck in 1968 during the World Title Competition, and the two certainly made a bond that would help propel him further into the movie business.

 However, it wasn’t until after the future action star started training the already-established actor superstar Steve McQueen, who encouraged Chuck to enter the acting world, that he managed to land his first role in Dean Martin’s film The Wrecking Crew.
 Take a look at some surprising facts about Steve McQueen here: